Minijump/Squirrel/README.md

 ### To Fix

 ### To do MVP
-* Do something to revert error in pipeline, sometimes we can not open project anymore (which makes impossible to remove action)(try except when executing the line and notif when it fails?)
 * Add/refactor tours/UT
 * IMP + refactor code (especially JS widgets and compenents)
 * Improve actions